Photo of a Spanish real estate in the sun

 Different licences

-There are different licences for being able to rent out a holiday home.
-For example, there is a difference between 'urbano' (in a village or town) and 'rustico' (campo, in the countryside).
+There are different licenses for being able to rent out a holiday home.
+For instance, there is a difference between ‘urbano’ (in a village or town) and ‘rustico’ (campo, in the countryside).
 These may be different criteria from how the house is registered in the Property Register.
-In addition, rural licences are again divided into 'Vivienda Turistica' (VTAR) and the more extensive Casa Rural.
+In addition, rural licenses are again subdivided into ‘Vivienda Turistica’ (VTAR) and the more extensive Casa Rural.

 Vivienda turistica: You rent out your entire house to guests without being there yourself.
-No additional services such as breakfast, drinks or lunch are allowed.
-You need a specific nameplate to be placed visibly at the road.
+No additional services such as breakfast, drinks or lunch may be offered.
+You need a specific nameplate with your VTAR number to be placed visibly at the road.

-Casa rural: You need this licence for a B&B, hotel, etc. You run this like a business and therefore need to be at least autonomo (self-employed) for it.
-Sometimes you also need to apply for a business opening licence from the municipality.
-This is done through an architect who checks for a number of technical requirements.
-The Casa Rural licence also requires a specific nameplate that must be clearly visible.
+Casa rural: You need this license for a B&B, hotel, ed.
+You run this like a business and you must therefore be at least autonomo (self-employed) for it.
+Sometimes a business opening license also needs to be applied for at the municipality.
+This is done through an architect who checks the house. location etc. for a number of technical requirements.
+The Casa Rural license also requires a specific nameplate that must be clearly visible.

 Other conditions for renting out

-Besides having the right licence, you are obliged to digitally register all guests (aged 16 and over) staying in the house with the Guardia Civil within 24 hours of arrival.
-For this, you will need a copy of the guests' identity documents, which you should keep in your possession for a year in case an inspection follows.
+Besides having the correct license, you are obliged to digitally register all guests (aged 16 and over) staying in the house with the Guardia Civil within 24 hours of arrival.
+For this, you will need a copy of the guests' identification documents, which you should keep in your possession for a year in case an inspection follows.
+Not professionally renting to family or friends, by the way, is allowed without an RTA license and tax declaration.
+If you are not present in your house yourself, you should in principle also report to via the app of the Guardia Civil.

-In Andalusia, even as a non-fiscal resident, you are required to file a quarterly tax return (whether or not through an accountant/administration firm) of the income and expenses from the property.
-You pay 21% tax on the profit.
-After Brexit UK residents renting their Spanish property have to pay a flat 24% tax on their income and cannot use their expenses to reduce this tax
+In Andalusia, even as a non-fiscal resident, there is a duty to file quarterly returns (whether or not through an accountant/administration firm) of income and expenses from the property.
+You pay 19% tax on the profit.

 Would you like to know more about renting out your holiday home?
 We would be happy to tell you more about it in the run-up to buying your Spanish dream home.